-- (1) The Registrar must maintain a Register of all current and former individual Registrants and Recent Historical Members. - (2) A former individual Registrant or Recent Historical Member must be listed on the Register for 10 calendar years after the calendar year in which the former individual Registrant or Recent Historical Member ceased to be registered with EGBC. - (3) Despite subsection (1), the Register must not include former Trainees. - (4) For a currently registered individual Registrant, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the individual Registrant's professional designation; - (b) if an individual Registrant is a professional licensee engineering or a professional licensee geoscience, the authorized area of practice identified on the individual Registrant's licence; - (c) the original discipline of the individual Registrant's registration;
+- (1) The Registrar must maintain a Register of all current and former individual Registrants and Recent Historical Members. - (2) A former individual Registrant or Recent Historical Member must be listed on the Register for 10 calendar years after the calendar year in which the former individual Registrant or Recent Historical Member ceased to be registered with EGBC. - (3) Despite subsection (1), the Register must not include former Trainees. - (4) For a currently registered individual Registrant, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the individual Registrant's professional designation; - (b) if an individual Registrant is a professional licensee engineering or a professional licensee geoscience, the authorized area of practice identified on the individual Registrant's licence; - (c) the original discipline of the individual Registrant's registration; - (d) for all Registrants with the right to engage in the Reserved Practice, the individual Registrant's self-declared industry or industries of practice and area(s) of practice; - (e) the municipality, province or state, and country in which the individual Registrant is based; - (f) if applicable, the name of the individual Registrant's employer;

-- (d) for all Registrants with the right to engage in the Reserved Practice, the individual Registrant's self-declared industry or industries of practice and area(s) of practice; - (e) the municipality, province or state, and country in which the individual Registrant is based; - (f) if applicable, the name of the individual Registrant's employer; - (g) for all Registrants with the right to engage in the Reserved Practice, as well as Trainees, business contact information for the individual Registrant, which may be provided by way of the individual Registrant's - (i) business email address, - (ii) business telephone number, - (iii) business mailing address, or - (iv) business website, if the business website contains any of the business contact information for the individual Registrant that is listed in subsections (g)(i) to (iii); - (h) the later of the date on which the individual Registrant was first granted - (i) enrolment as a Trainee, or - (ii) registration as a Registrant other than a Trainee; - (i) the start date of the individual Registrant's current registration as a Registrant or enrolment as a Trainee; - (j) the expiry date of the individual Registrant's current registration as a Registrant or enrolment as a Trainee; - (k) the date(s) of any: - (i) expiration(s) of the individual Registrant's registration; - (ii) cancellation(s) of the individual Registrant's registration; or, - (iii) suspension(s) of the individual Registrant's registration; - (I) any Disciplinary Order(s) respecting the individual Registrant. - (5) For a former individual Registrant, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the former individual Registrant's former professional designation(s);
+- (g) for all Registrants with the right to engage in the Reserved Practice, as well as Trainees, business contact information for the individual Registrant, which may be provided by way of the individual Registrant's - (i) business email address, - (ii) business telephone number, - (iii) business mailing address, or - (iv) business website, if the business website contains any of the business contact information for the individual Registrant that is listed in subsections (g)(i) to (iii); - (h) the later of the date on which the individual Registrant was first granted - (i) enrolment as a Trainee, or - (ii) registration as a Registrant other than a Trainee; - (i) the start date of the individual Registrant's current registration as a Registrant or enrolment as a Trainee; - (j) the expiry date of the individual Registrant's current registration as a Registrant or enrolment as a Trainee; - (k) the date(s) of any: - (i) expiration(s) of the individual Registrant's registration; - (ii) cancellation(s) of the individual Registrant's registration; or, - (iii) suspension(s) of the individual Registrant's registration; - (I) any Disciplinary Order(s) respecting the individual Registrant as published pursuant to section 11.4 of the Bylaws [Publication of Disciplinary Orders], unless the identity of the Registrant subject to discipline is anonymized in the publication; - - (m) any credentials hearing decision as published pursuant to section 5.19 of the Bylaws [Credentials Hearing on Good Character and Good Repute of an Individual Applicant] unless the identity of the Registrant subject to discipline is anonymized in the publication. - (5) For a former individual Registrant, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the former individual Registrant's former professional designation(s);